waldecje/Powerball/README.md

 - Future plans for random "quick pick" selection of numbers combined with the option for multiple simultaneous QP's per drawing (simulatiung how a consumer would play the 3x weekly game using QP)

 The program is now being used as a base for learning git, Jenkins, and other more modern developer/devops tools, along with improving Python skills.

+Also adding connectivity to my Jenkins server.
+This commit will test the webhook.